Delict: South Africa and Sri Lanka

 It is possible that a single set of facts may give rise to both a contractual and a delictual claim.
 The definition of animus contrahendi states an intention to contract.

 Public policy considerations are evident in the setting of the limits to each of the requirements.

 Canon law

 In the Canon law of the Catholic Church, a delict is the canonical equivalent of a crime.
 A delict is distinct from a sin, even a mortal sin.
-One can be legally guilty of a delict and not be morally culpable for a sin, while one can be culpable for a sin and not legally guilty of a delict.
+One can be culpable for a sin and not legally guilty of a delict.
+This is especially the case in internal sins, as delicts must be external acts.